Staff Bios Box

 Bill first joined the League in 2002 and brings a depth of knowledge of all of the League's programs and work throughout the country.
 Bill started at the League as a membership assistant and since has directed the Smart Cycling and Bicycle Friendly America Programs before being appointed Executive Director.
+A national leader in bicycle programming, planning, and policy, Bill has supported local and state advocacy, led workshops for local communities across the country, and contributed to bicycling policy and planning guidance at all levels.
+As Executive Director, Bill has a passion for supporting the incredible League staff, building stronger partnerships, and making the League more effective at building a Bicycle Friendly America for Everyone.
 He holds a BA in History from the University of Florida and an MA from George Mason University.

-Caron leads the League’s federal policy efforts to secure bicycle and pedestrian friendly policies and funding through advocacy with Congress, the Administration and national advocacy partners.
-She also works with the League’s Bike Walk Action Advisory Committee, made up of representatives of state and local advocacy organizations, to determine policy priorities.
-Prior to joining the League of American Bicyclists in 2012, Caron served as the Campaign Director for America Bikes where she coordinated and implemented their federal policy agenda.
+In her role as Deputy Executive Director, Caron helps with organizational strategy as well as leads the League’s federal policy efforts to secure bicycle and pedestrian friendly policies and funding through advocacy with Congress, the Administration and national advocacy partners.
+Prior to joining the League of American Bicyclists in 2012, Caron served as the Campaign Director for America Bikes.
 Before that, she worked for the National Wildlife Federation on smart growth, international policy, and community engagement.
 In addition, Caron served as a Community Land Use Planner for the State of North Carolina Division of Coastal Management, providing technical assistance to local governments and staffing a stakeholders’ council responsible for revising state planning regulations.
-She has a Masters in Environmental Management for Duke University, Nicholas School of the Environment and a Bachelors of Arts from Williams College.
+She has a Masters in Environmental Management from Duke University's Nicholas School of the Environment and a Bachelors of Arts from Williams College.

 Director of Membership & Development

-Kevin comes to the League with years of experience in membership and development, most recently with Chicago's Active Transportation Alliance where he managed their membership operations and programming and also started their first Junior Board.
+Kevin has been raising funds and building support for biking, walking and transit advocacy for more than a decade, starting with Chicago's Active Transportation Alliance where he managed their membership operations and programming.
 Kevin is a proud LCI and has a deep passion for both local and national advocacy.
 He loves turning casual bicyclists into fervent advocates and is happy to answer your membership questions anytime.
-He's a graduate of Calvin College in Grand Rapids, MI.
-When not in the League's office, he can be found planning his next epic bikepacking trip or cheerfully pedaling his longtail cargo bike with his two sons in-tow.
+When he's not writing membership letters, he can be found planning his next family bikepacking trip or cheerfully pedaling his longtail cargo bike with his two sons in-tow.

 Alison leads the League's Smart Cycling program and the annual National Bike Summit.
 She has held multiple positions with the League since joining the organization in 2008.
 Hired initially to create and launch the Bicycle Friendly Business program, she also managed the Bicycle Friendly University program for two years and helped establish the Bicycle Friendly State program.
 She was the Director of the National Bike Challenge in 2014.
 Before 2008, she worked for Massachusetts-based Landry’s Bicycles, where she spent two years managing a store and two years as Marketing Coordinator.
 She also served three years on the board of the Massachusetts Bicycle Coalition.
 Dewey has a MA in International Relations and Communications from Boston University and is a graduate of St. Olaf College.
 She spent three years as a Peace Corps volunteer in Senegal, where her bicycle was her primary mode of transportation.
 She enjoys riding with her family and commutes to work by bike.